 Some groups lay out the job description, working conditions and benefits, and company history.
 Market leader LockBit takes this approach.
 Its 2,376-word “Affiliate rules” page has been a mainstay of its site for years and has been frequently updated as the group has developed and improved its ransomware as a service (RaaS) affiliate program.
 At the time of writing, the page describes the LockBit ransomware executable, the group’s targeting methodology, its rules and prerequisites, and pay benefits for affiliates (currently a cool 80% of a collected ransom), then provides specific instructions for creating an application.
 This approach certainly isn’t unique to LockBit; the Petya and Metya ransomware group advertised its then-new RaaS program in a similar manner in 2016.

+We’ve covered the various approaches groups take once a potential applicant has landed on their website and gotten the group’s contact details.
+But how do they attract website visitors in the first place?
+After all, their websites are normally hosted on a .onion URL that search engines don’t index, and Googling “ransomware jobs near me” probably isn’t going to give helpful results (I tried).
+This is where a group’s presence on a cybercriminal forum comes in.
 Many ransomware groups have a strong and explicit presence on these forums.
 The forum accounts’ profiles use the groups’ names as their aliases and the groups’ logos as their profile pictures.
 The representative may maintain pinned threads on these forums that contain a description of the group’s RaaS program and benefits for partners, along with contact information.
 These may be targeted at specific roles (e.g. “our team needs a new back-end developer”) or they may simply provide a brief description of the group without specifying the roles they’re looking to take on.
 However, as we mentioned in our blog on how forum life has adapted to the 2021 ransomware content ban, not all forums allow the same level of detail in a RaaS advertisement thread.
 On the high-profile Russian-language forums Exploit and XSS, for example, groups can only write that they are “looking for pentesters” and must refrain from mentioning the word “ransomware”.
 Yet on the ransomware-friendly forum RAMP, groups can give as much detail as they like.
 Take a look at how the AvosLocker ransomware group’s RaaS advert differs between XSS and RAMP.